rednevaler/ML_experiments/README.md

 # ML_experiments
-Experiments with some data and classical ML

-Here are some experiments with different ML/DL algorithms and visualization techniques
+Experiments with some data, different ML algorithms and visualization techniques